 - We will also advise any EMT or Paramedic on certification and decertification procedure through the National Labor Relations Board.

 11. Is government intervention via EMS Legislation contrary to market forces and Health Care realities in the United States?

 Everyone will claim that it is.

-However the US has one of the most bloated, inefficient health systems on Earth.
+- However, the USA has one of the most bloated inefficient Health systems on earth.
 It is driven by profiteering and medical apartheid for the rich and poor.

-Couples alongside EMS Advancement Legislation will also have to be reimbursement reforms that the private sector has long argues for.
+- Coupled alongside EMS Advancement Legislation will also have to be reimbursement reforms that the private sector has long argued for.
 But Private Sector and Hospital System profits need to invest back in EMS.

 12. Is a “20 and Out,” 3/4 Final Year Salary realistic in this economy?

-Many studies suggest a mental and physical toll EMS work takes on its members with high rates of line of duty injury as well as burnout and suicide.
+- Many studies suggest a mental and physical toll EMS work takes on its members with high rates of the line of duty injury as well as burnout and suicide.

 13. What about Community Volunteer Ambulance Corps?
 What stake do they really even have in this?

-VAC groups are some of the most dedicated EMS and their service should be recognized.
-The 48 NYC agencies take thousands of calls off the system.
+- VAC groups are some of the most dedicated EMS and their service should be recognized.
+The 49 NYC agencies take thousands of calls from the system.